williamouyang/okta.github.io/_source/docs/api/resources/users.md

 #### List Users with Search
 {:.api .api-operation}

-> Listing users with search is an Early Access feature which you can request from Okta Support.
+> {% api_lifecycle ea margin-bottom %}<br>Listing users with search is an Early Access feature which you can request from Okta Support.
 It's been tested to the same level as Generally Available (GA) features, so you can use it in a production environment.

 Searches for user by the properties specified in the search parameter (case insensitive).

 This operation: